Villavu/Simba/Doc/sphinx/scriptref/window.rst

     function Freeze: boolean;

-If you call Freeze, the data that is *currently* currently in the client is stored into memory.
+If you call Freeze, the data that is *currently* in the client is stored into memory.
 Simba will then target this memory for all further finding operations; until *Unfreeze* is called.
 This can dramatically increase speed if you don't care if the image doesn't change.
 It can be even more